LetsPlayNow/Speech_AI/README.md

 ## Simple speech linguistic AI with Python

-It supports almost any natural language.
-By default it works in russian language. if you want to change it, please check documentation of libraries below.
-It can be done easily in 3 fixes:
-* Change comments
+It supports any natural language (Russian by default).
-* Change language of recognizer and synthesizer and train bot with your language sources (corpus, Twitter, etc.).
+To change the language, change the settings of recognizer and synthesizer and retrain bot with your language sources (corpus, Twitter, etc.).

 Main script is speech_ai.
+It requires internet connection to run.
-It recognizes your speech, looking for answer by chatterbot library and replies you with speech synthesized by GTTS library.
+It recognizes your speech, looks for an answer using chatterbot library and replies you with a speech synthesized by GTTS library.
-Because of Libraries specials, it needs internet connection.

 This script uses:
 * Python 3